pwall567/kjson-core/README.md

 of course be used as the underlying implementation types (`List` and `Map`).

-The functions all take the same parameters as the `typeError()` function (which they all call if the type is not correct), but in the case of these functions, the `target` parameter also has a default value, a string representing the target type.
+The functions all take the same parameters as the `typeError()` function (which they all call if the type is not correct), but in the case of these functions, the `expected` parameter also has a default value, a string representing the expected type.

 Using these functions, the above example (for the use of `typeError`) may be written:
 ```kotlin